Jwalanth61/Inicon/README.md

       ```bash
       python3 inicon.py -d example.com --subenum -w subdomains.txt --livesub --metafiles

-Flags Used in the Tool
+## Flags Used in the Tool

-`-d, --domain:` Specify the domain to perform reconnaissance on.
-This flag is required.
+- `-d, --domain`: Specify the domain to perform reconnaissance on.
+This flag is **required**.
-`--subenum:` Flag to perform subdomain enumeration using the specified wordlist.
+- `--subenum`: Flag to perform subdomain enumeration using the specified wordlist.
-`--livesub:` Flag to check for live subdomains after enumeration.
+- `--livesub`: Flag to check for live subdomains after enumeration.
-`--metafiles:` Flag to check for specific metafiles on live subdomains.
+- `--metafiles`: Flag to check for specific metafiles on live subdomains.
-`-w, --wordlist:` Specify the wordlist file to use for subdomain enumeration.
+- `-w, --wordlist`: Specify the wordlist file to use for subdomain enumeration.
-`-v, --verbose:` Enable verbose output for detailed information during execution.
+- `-v, --verbose`: Enable verbose output for detailed information during execution.
-`-h, --help:` Show the help message and exit.
+- `-h, --help`: Show the help message and exit.